dfreniche/SwiftCLITemplate/README.md

 ## Prerequisites

 This template uses Tuist to generate the project, so you need:
-- Xcode 13 & 14 Beta 6 (not tested with other versions, should work)
+- Xcode 13 & 14 (not tested with other versions, should work)
+- Make sure you're using the right Command Line Tools for the version of Xcode you're using. `xcode-select -p` prints the path to the Command Line Tools active.
+In Xcode Settings you can change the active ones.
 - Install [Tuist](https://tuist.io/).
 I'm using Tuist 3, so if you already have Tuist installed check your version or run `tuist update`.

 ## How to use it

 - 👥 clone this repo with `git clone https://github.com/dfreniche/SwiftCLITemplate`
+- 💻 rename that folder with `mv SwiftCLITemplate MyCLIApp`
-- 💻 `cd SwiftCLITemplate`
+- 💻 `cd SwiftCLITemplate` (or if you renamed, `cd MyCLIApp`)
 - 📝 edit & change parameters in `Project.swift`
 - 💻 run `tuist generate`
 - 🛠 open generated project